 Debra Moss Curtis became a full-time member of the faculty in 2001.
 Her current teaching focus is on Contracts, UCC: Secured Transactions and UCC: Sales.
 She also has taught Law Office Management Workshop, Introduction to the 4th Amendment, and Lawyering Skills and Values.
 She was promoted to Full Professor with tenure in 2008, and became Associate Dean for Academic Affairs in December 2016.

-Her scholarship has concentrated on the areas of areas of curriculum reform, attorney ethics and professionalism, lawyering skills, and critical reading.
+Her scholarship has concentrated on the areas of curriculum reform, attorney ethics and professionalism, lawyering skills, and critical reading.
 Her most recent work is “No Shots, No School, No Kidding: The Legal Profession needs a Vaccine to Ensure Professionalism” forthcoming in the University of Florida Journal of Law & Public Policy (2017).
 She is the co-author of "Legal Education at a Crossroads," a book examining curricular change in law schools nationwide.

 Before joining the Shepard Broad College of Law to establish the Public Interest Law Center in 1995, she was in active small-firm practice in the State of Florida, working in the areas of family law, wills, probate, civil and commercial litigation, and appellate practice.